inferris-com/.github/profile/README.md

 - Hosting Engaging Community Events 🎉

 ## What Sets Us Apart
-Inferris isn't just a project; it's from a lifelong calling.
+Inferris isn't just a project; it's a small piece a lifelong calling.
 My mission in life has always been to make people feel less alone, and Inferris is a special manifestation of that dream.
-In a world where genuine communities can be hard to find, we invite you to join us at Inferris, where positivity thrives, unity prevails, and every moment is a testament to our commitment to creating something truly exceptional. 🖤
+In a world where genuine communities can be really hard to find, we invite you to join us at Inferris, where positivity thrives, unity prevails, and every moment is a testament to our commitment to creating something truly exceptional. 🖤

 ## Open-Source Initiatives
 In addition to our gaming endeavors, we have a keen interest in developing open-source libraries and plugins to assist other server administrators, owners, and developers.